+The Annual Management Charge will be paid 100% from income.
 Where applicable, to avoid double charging, rebates of charges on holdings in the other funds managed or operated by the Manager or an associate are calculated and applied to the Fund.
-However, it should be noted that such rebate would not include any management charges paid to any sub-investment manager/advisor.
+However, it should be noted that such rebate would not include any management charges paid to the Sub-Investment Manager.
 Any increase in the rate of the Annual Management Charge shall be subject to: